istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

   Either a separate port should be used, or your health-checking client needs a way to get the proper client certificates.
 * The implementation of xDS in gRPC does not match Envoys.
 Certain behaviors may be different, and some features may be missing.
-The [`gRFCs`](https://github.com/grpc/proposal) may provide more detail.
+The [feature status for gRPC](https://github.com/grpc/grpc/blob/master/doc/grpc_xds_features.md) provides more detail.
 Make sure to test that any Istio configuration actually applies on your proxyless gRPC apps.

 ## Performance